grahamgilbert/crypt/README.md

 #### New in v2.3.0
 * Added support for the use of Institutional Keys along with the default Personal Recovery Key.
 Just add your master keychain file at '/Library/Keychains/FileVaultMaster.keychain' and Crypt2 will handle the rest during initial Enablement.
-* If the RotateUsedKey preference is True and RemovePlist is False and OutputPath plist is missing, a new Recovery key will be generated at login.
+* If the RotateUsedKey preference is True and RemovePlist is False and the file defined by OutputPath is missing from disk, a new Recovery key will be generated at login.
 * OutputPath Preference.
 More info below.